IRS rate guide

 Official IRS mileage rates for the first half of 2022 with category breakdowns.

-This 2022 (Jan 1-Jun 30) IRS mileage guide is for users who need the current standard mileage rate before estimating reimbursement or deduction.
-The US flow separates business, self-employed, medical, moving, and charity scenarios so you can match the published rate to the right use case instead of relying on a single blended number.
+Use this 2022 (Jan 1-Jun 30) IRS mileage guide to confirm the standard rates before estimating reimbursement or deduction.
+It separates business, self-employed, medical, moving, and charity mileage so you can apply the right rate to the right trip.

 At a glance